confluentinc/commercial-se/README.md

-# commercial-se repo
+# commercial-se public demo repo
-Commercial Sales Engineer repo - Internal Access Only.
+Confluent Cloud demos - Confluent Commercial SE team

 # follow these best practices as outlined by devx
 1. Always start new branch from master.
 Do not push directly to master.